 …by volunteering, or having the privilege to work.
 Work hours can be completed at either Salt & Light location.
 Every hour worked is valued at $8.25.
-A total of $165 (20 hours of work) can be earned each month and spent in our thrift store and grocery.
+A maximum of 5 hours per week ($41.25) can be earned and spent in our thrift store and grocery.
 Any money not spent each month remains in your account to be spent when needed.

 Salt & Light will work with you to find a volunteer role that lines up with your unique gifts and abilities.